BrainSpate Logo

 API Interfaces

-API (Application Programming Interface) interfaces are fundamental design patterns that define the contracts between different components of an eCommerce application.
-They provide a well-defined way for components to interact with each other, promoting modularity, reusability, and maintainability.
+APIs (Application Programming Interfaces) are fundamental design patterns that define the contracts between components of an eCommerce application.
+They provide a well-defined way for components to interact, promoting modularity, reusability, and maintainability.

 Key Components of API Interfaces